precisely/rapids/doc/architecture.md

    It includes a compiler which partitions code bodies into separate functions, referred to here as continuations, which carry out pieces of the computation.

 2. Definition of suspending operations.

-   The compiler breaks code bodies at expressions termed "suspending expressions".
    Suspending expressions include expressions which suspend computation ("suspending operations", such as the `(listen!)` call above) and expressions which may suspend computation.
-The latter includes, for example, conditional expressions which contain a suspend operation in one branch and a non-suspending expression in the other branch, or invocations of flows, which themselves might return immediately or suspend before returning due to internal branching logic.
+The latter includes, for example, conditional expressions which contain a suspend operation in one branch and a non-suspending expression in the other branch, or invocations of flows, which themselves might return immediately or suspend before returning due to internal branching logic, or any expression which contains subexpressions which may suspend.

+   Notice that suspending *expressions* are not guaranteed to suspend, while suspending *operations* always suspend.
+Suspending expressions are simply expressions which may result in a suspending operation.

 3. Where code is partitioned.

-   The compiler arranges for suspending expressions to always appear at the end of continuations.
+   Sequences of expressions are split (partitioned) immediately following suspending expressions, and nested expressions containing suspending expressions are decomposed to evaluation order to allow invokation of suspending expressions in a separate partition.
+The partitioner guarantees that each suspending expression appears as a terminal expression within a partition.
+Suspending expressions return a special value, called the Suspend Signal, indicating that a runlet has completed.
+Since suspending expressions are always the final expressions in continuations, it follows that continuations return Suspend Signals when suspending expressions are executed.

 4. Symbolic addresses.